General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Ben Mitchell

-- They each drowned on Roxy’s marriage ceremony within the resort pool on New Yr’s Day
+- They each drowned on Roxy’s wedding ceremony within the resort pool on New 12 months’s Day

 - Julia Smith and Tony Holland